vp777/random-thoughts/Phishing Killer Recipe.md

 		 - Create a correlation rule that will be activated when an email link is clicked and within 5 minutes, there is navigation to "suspicious" resources (e.g. compressed files, documents). (medium false-positive, can be calibrated)
          > Note: Here we don't have the complications of the asynchronous mode since we know exactly when a link from an email is clicked.
 This of course comes at the cost of being more "invasive" in detecting the links.
          >
          > Additionally, in the synchronous mode, we could go beyond detection and with the help of the Web Gateway enable prevention.
-This can be achieved by setting up stricter rules to be applied on a session, when is detected to originate from an email. (e.g. prevent users submitting data/credentials, block file downloading).
+This can be achieved by setting up stricter rules to be applied on a session, when is detected to originate from an email. (e.g. prevent users submitting data/credentials, block file downloading, or just apply speargun #2).
  5. Spearfisherman: maintains and operates all the above, may catch an octopus occasionally by himself but to be effective he needs his tools
 	 - Simulated phishing campaigns